 Due Diligence of NBFC

-Due diligence of an NBFC would include the assessment of its business activities in order to ascertain its assets and liabilities for estimating its commercial potential.
+Due Diligence of NBFC would include the assessment of its business activities to ascertain its assets and liabilities to estimate its commercial potential.

-Any buyer intending to purchase an NBFC would undertake a comprehensive appraisal of the same.
-The due diligence that the buyer undertakes is of four types:
+Any buyer who intends to purchase NBFC would undertake a comprehensive appraisal of the same.
+Due Diligence that the buyer undertakes is of four types:

 - Legal Due Diligence

 - Commercial Due Diligence

 This involves the scrutiny of the legal basis of all the transactions of NBFC which includes contracts, property, loans, impending litigations and cases, employment and overall legal structure.

 This involves an examination of the financial information of NBFC, which includes information pertaining to the assets, liabilities, debts, cash flow, Management, capital etc.

 The involves the evaluation of NBFC as a unit of the business market of which it is a part.
 This includes a careful perusal of the competitors, customer relationship, business plan, expected sales, strategies taken by the Company, popularity of business etc.

 This includes Due Diligence of other vital components that form part of NBFC such as Taxation, Intellectual Property, Information Technology System, Organizational Structure of NBFC, hierarchy system of Management, communication channels followed by the Organization etc.